-- Remove from the bottle only enough strips for immediate use and replace cap tightly - 2.
+- Remove from the bottle only enough strips for immediate use 1. - Remove from the bottle only enough strips for immediate use and replace cap tightly.
 Completely immerse reagent areas of the strip in fresh, well-mixed urine.
 Remove the strip immediately to avoid dissolving out the reagent areas.

-While removing, touch the side of the strip against the rim of the urine container to - remove excess urine.
-Blot the lengthwise edge of the strip on an absorbent paper towel to further remove excess urine and avoid running over (contamination from adjacent reagent pads.) - Compare each reagent area to its corresponding color blocks on the color chart and read at the times specified.
-Proper read time is critical for optimal results. - 5 Obtain results by direct color chart comparison.
+While removing touch the side of the strip against the rim of the urine container to remove excess urine.
+Blot the lengthwise edge of the strip on an absorbent paper towel to further remove excess urine and avoid running over dependent pade.
+3 - (contamination from adjacent reagent pads.)
+Compare each reagent area to its corresponding color blocks read time is critical for optimal results. - 5.
+Obtain results by direct color chart comparison

-NOTE: All reagent areas except Leukocytes may be read between 1-2 minutes for screening positive urine from negative urine.
+Note: All reagent areas except Leukocytes may be read between 1-2 minutes for screening positive urine from negative urine.
 Changes in color after 2 minutes are of no diagnostic value.